Site icon Voluntouring.org

 Childcare Volunteer with abandoned babies in Uganda 🇺🇬

-Become a childcare volunteer – If you’re someone who loves working with children and is happy to provide support wherever your assistance is most needed, you will be well suited to this project.
-As a volunteer on this project, you will work within daycare centres, nursery schools, children’s homes and kindergartens to assist local staff in the day-to-day running of these centres and ensure they operate effectively.
+Become a childcare volunteer.
+If you love working with children and are happy to provide support wherever your help is most needed, you will be well-suited to this project.
+As a volunteer on this project, you will work within daycare centres, nursery schools, children’s homes and kindergartens, assisting local staff in the day-to-day running of these centres so they can operate effectively.

-Activities vary across the different centres with typical tasks including
+Activities vary across the different centres.
+Typical tasks include:

-Other activities include playing therapy and games, cleaning, reading stories, dancing, singing, arts and crafts, as well as assisting with feeding and daily chores.
+Other activities can include play therapy and games, cleaning, reading stories, dancing, singing, arts and crafts, as well as helping with feeding and daily chores.

 Do I need to have qualifications?

-As you will be volunteering alongside our local placement staff, you do not need to have previous childcare experience to participate in this project but high energy levels and a willingness to help out wherever your help is most needed.
-This is inevitably a must.
+As you will be volunteering alongside local placement staff, you do not need to have previous childcare experience to participate in this project.
+However, high energy levels and a willingness to help out wherever your help is most needed are essential.

 What type of host are you?